Authentic48/adamschool/README.md

 ### Adamschool

-Admaschool is a static website that I built using laravel for my one my client.
+Admaschool is a static school website that I built using laravel for my one my client.

 The frontend part of this app was an open source template that I customized for my own need.